aatanas/esp-https-relay-control/README.md

 # ESP HTTPS Relay Control
 Very simple encrypted relay control over the internet using ESP microcontroller.

-Its only using HTTP reponse codes for maximum efficency.
+Its only using HTTP reponse codes for maximum efficiency.

 Automatic On / Off times can be scheduled.